ujr/bitfiddle/Analysis.md

 the first set.
 Both sets have 8 notes and are indexed by `t%8` so that values t≥8 wrap around.

-Therefore, we get notes for 8 seconds from the second set, then notes for 24 seconds from the first set.
+Therefore, we get notes from the second set for 8 seconds, then notes from the first set for 24 seconds.

 The main function, after some refactoring, looks like this: